YS-Wong/JumpingBall/README.md

 # JumpingBall
-A little game which I made earlier.
+A little game based on Java